Fresh Air - 2 Easy Options

 (start with our air sealing post, then come back to this one)

-If you have been thinking your self this entire time that “houses need to breath” then you are not alone.
-The short answer is that this is dated thinking and the correct way to consider this is we (people) need to breath, our buildings: no so much.
-At the end of the day our buildings need to keep bulk water out, allow moisture to dry through use of proper materials in the correct places, and allow the occupants to breath in peace.
-Bulk water and moisture are outside the scope of this discussion, and for the most part outside of the blogs intent to help homeowners identify important aspects of their custom build that they may not know about, allowing the occupants to breath we will dive into just a little:
+If you have been thinking to yourself this entire time that “houses need to breath”, then you are not alone.
+The short answer is that this is a dated way of thinking, and the correct way to consider this is: we (people) need to breath, our buildings: no so much.
+At the end of the day, our buildings need to keep bulk water out, allow moisture to dry through the use of proper materials in the correct places, and allow the occupants to breath in peace.
+To allow the occupants to breathe, there are two simple mechanical devices that can be used:

 1. The fresh air damper